mpettersson/JavaReview/JavaInterviewReview.md

                                             the try block.
                                         finalize - An objects method called by the Garbage Collector before the GC destroys the object.
--[ ] Generics Implementation
-                                        The implementation of Java generics is rooted in an idea of "type erasure"; this technique eliminates the parameterized types when source code is translated to JVM byte code.
-Other aspects of Java generics are:
-                                            Cannot use primitive types.
-                                            Generics can be restricted to certain types.
-                                            All instances of a generic class, regardless of type params, are the same (because type params are erased at runtime).
-                                        NOTE: Java Generics != C++ Templates; C++ Templates are a glorified macro set; the compiler creates a new copy of the template for each type.
 -[ ] Object Reflection
                                         Object Reflection is a feature in Java that provides a way to get reflective information about Java classes and objects, and perform operations such as:
-                                            1. Getting information about the methods and fields present inside the class at runtime.
+                                            - Get info about the methods and fields present inside the class at runtime.
-                                            2. Creating a new instance of a class.
+                                            - Creating a new instance of a class.
-                                            3. Getting and setting the object fields directly by getting field reference, regardless of what the access modifier is.
+                                            - Get/Set obj fields directly via field ref, regardless of access modifier.
                                         This helps to observe/manipulate runtime behavior, debug or test programs, and to call methods by name (when you don't know them in advance).